Who Is Considered to Be a Frontline Worker?

 However, it’s crucial to identify all types of frontline jobs, so people know who makes up most of the country’s workforce.
 Here is a list of some common occupations where frontline workers work:

-• Health care: Nurses, doctors, and other medical professionals that see patients and provide treatment services
+• Health care: Nurses, doctors, and other medical professionals who see patients and provide treatment services

 • Local and national government: Politicians, elected officials, and federal government workers